From £133,1207

 25 maserati granturismo trofeo uk review 2023 15 static front

-Although it has the performance to compete, the Granturismo stays out of the sports GT one-upmanship that the AMG, Roma and DB12 are engaged in.
+Although it has the performance to compete, the GranTurismo stays out of the sports GT one-upmanship that the AMG, Roma and DB12 are engaged in.
 Instead, it offers much more everyday comfort and usability via its pliant air suspension, good noise isolation and a roomy cabin for a two-door coupé.
-The Granturismo has found a role for itself and plays it fairly convincingly.
+The GranTurismo has found a role for itself and plays it fairly convincingly.

 While in the Trofeo you can’t help being reminded that you used to be able to have a V8, the Folgore is its own thing.
-Sure, having the wind in your hair and a V8 in your ears is appealing, but there’s a lot to be said for replacing combustion with birdsong.
+Sure, having the wind in your hair and a V8 in your ears is appealing, but there’s a lot to be said for replacing combustion noise with birdsong.

 Illya Verpraet